charissero/Routes/planning doc - routes.md

  Compatibility - App compatible with mobiles

- > Wearable technology : To monitor live health e.g stammina levels
+ > Wearable technology : To monitor live health e.g stamina  levels

- > User data : Collect, proccess and store user information like number, email, route preferances and contacts including SOS contacts
+ > User data : Collect, process and store user information like number, email, route preferences and contacts including SOS contacts

  > Maintenance : Maintainer to update the app (with any changes in laws, API etc) and manage the app